grafana/grafana/docs/sources/developers/plugins/data-frames.md

 ## The data frame

-Data frames have a columnar-oriented table structure, which means it stores data by column and not by row.
+Data frames have a columnar-oriented table structure, meaning that they store data by column and not by row.

 You can see what this means by looking at the TypeScript definition used by Grafana: